 Joan of Arc : Don’t Worry About the Government

-Regarding the contemporary musical “Saint Joan”, Byrne answers the question, “Why this story now?”
+Regarding the contemporary Joan of Arc musical, Byrne answers the question, “Why this story now?”
 He says, “Because it’s about someone – a nobody, a teenage girl – who inspired others to act, to overthrow their oppressors and take charge of their lives.
 She transforms from an innocent, into an androgynous warrior, and finally a martyr.”
 Most women can relate to being “a nobody, a teenage girl”, but how can we inspire others to act?
 How can we overthrow the people or things that oppress us?
 Most importantly, how can we (as modern women) accomplish these things without becoming martyrs?!

 Uh-Oh Love Comes to Town

-First, get inspired.
+First, to be a modern day Joan of Arc, you need to get inspired.
 In the midst of all the lame and trashy talk shows that were popular in the 90’s, came Oprah Winfrey.
 Focusing on literature, self-improvement, and spirituality, Oprah took an emotion-centered approach to talk shows instead of the well-trodden low road.
 Being real not only paid off, it made a difference.
 By interviewing celebrities on social issues they were directly involved with (ie. cancer, charity work, substance abuse), she gave the public more of what they actually wanted.
 Actual substance and the opportunity to contribute!

 Philanthropist at Large